Final Fantasy I has the rare Tyrannosaurs and their palette swap, Allosaurus.

 Fur Fighters had the characters discover a whole advanced society of Dinosaurs living under the surface of the planet.
 The plotline had something about the Big Bad stealing the advanced technology and selling it for cash but it didn't really work out.
 Oh, and the heroes were on a popular children's TV show for some reason.

-The krogan from Mass Effect are vaguely dinosaur-like.
+The krogan are vaguely dinosaur-like.
 The first Krogan you recruit as a party member is even named "Wrex."
 The turians are also described as resembling the link between dinosaurs and birds.

 In Mass Effect 3, a Side Quest provides salarian scientists with an alien dinosaur's skull.
 They clone it, Jurassic Park-style, giving your krogan troops dinosaurs to ride into battle.
-Sadly an Offscreen Moment of Awesome as we never manage to see the krogan using them.
-A shame!
+It's an Offscreen Moment of Awesome as we never manage to see the krogan using them.

 Champions Online, being inspired by nearly every generation of comic books ever, has Monster Island - the western section of Monster Island is covered with raptor-sized "Teleiosaurus hatchlings" of various kinds, and the island is also home to the ginormous (30-40' tall) Teleiosaurus, a dinosaur egg several stories tall, and Mega-Terak - a ROBOT dinosaur.